nightowlcasino/rng-svc/README.md

 .
 ```

-This data is combined in a data structure where the the `Hash` is the Ethereum block hash and the `Boxes` are the ERG unspent output Box Id(s)
+This data is combined in a data structure where the `Hash` field is the Ethereum block hash and the `Boxes` slice are the ERG unspent output box Id bet(s)

 ```
 type CombinedHashes struct {